presslabs/toplytics/src/README.txt

 == What is Toplytics? ==
 This plugin displays the most visited posts as a widget, using data extracted from Google Analytics.
 Toplytics is designed to work with high-traffic sites and all types of caching.
+For more details check the [official Toplytics documentation](https://www.presslabs.com/code/toplytics/).
 == Why Toplytics? ==
 You can use this plugin if you want to display the most visited posts of your site in a safe and reliable manner, with no risk of downtime or slowness.
 The plugin is built for high-traffic sites where counting every visitor’s click loads up the DB and presents the potential of crashing the site.
 Of course, you need an active Google Analytics setup on your site to use this plugin.